RaduBogdan98/CES_Plugin/README.md

 This plugin enables the user to split a Gradle-based project into its distinct modules.

 ## Motivation
 Our plugin is meant to facilitate the better understanding of the evolution of each and every module inside a Gradle project, as well as the evolution of the system as a whole.
-It is developed as a plugin for Dx-Platform, a software risk and quality assesment platform designed for analyzing GitHub repositories.
+It is developed as a plugin for Dx-Platform, a software risk and quality assessment platform designed for analyzing GitHub repositories.

 ## Screenshots
 Evolution of the modules through changes: the workflow